mafintosh/tcp-throughput-proxy/README.md

 The monitor server should start printing out stats in the following format

 ```
-0 open connetions
+0 open connections
 Receiving 0 b/s
 ```

-If you open up another tpc connection to the proxy server and start writing data you should see the receive speed go up.
+If you open up another tcp connection to the proxy server and start writing data you should see the receive speed go up.
 For example to write a bunch of random data to it do